How The Kenyan Forest Service Can Dramatically Boost Their Revenue and Conservation Objectives at the same time.

 Kenya has already seen evidence of this dynamic in places like Karura Forest near Nairobi.
 Once heavily threatened by land grabbing and degradation, Karura has transformed into one of the city’s great public spaces.
 Thousands of Nairobi residents now walk, run, cycle and picnic there every week.
 The forest generates significant revenue through entry fees, concessions and events, but perhaps more importantly, it has gained a constituency of ordinary citizens who care deeply about its future.
 Karura is no longer merely protected by rangers or conservation organisations.
 It is protected by public affection.

 Nanyuki and the forests surrounding Mount Kenya could achieve something similar.
 The terrain is ideal: cool climate, varied elevation, extraordinary scenery and extensive forest roads already in existence.
-With careful planning and relatively modest investment, the Kenya Forest Service could develop professionally designed trail systems for mountain biking, day hiking and trail running that would attract domestic and international visitors beyond those just climbing the peaks.
-Weekend recreation alone from Nairobi residents could create a substantial economy, while international cycling tourism — already booming globally — could establish Mount Kenya as one of Africa’s premier outdoor destinations.
+With careful planning and relatively modest investment, the Kenya Forest Service could develop professionally designed trail systems for mountain biking, day hiking, horseback riding, off road 4x4 driving and trail running that would attract domestic and international visitors beyond those simply climbing the peaks.
+Weekend recreation alone from Nairobi residents could create a substantial economy for Nanyuki and other mountain adjacent towns, while international cycling tourism — already booming globally — could establish Mount Kenya as one of Africa’s premier outdoor destinations.

 Importantly, this form of tourism is not restricted to wealthy international safari guests.
 Recreation-based tourism is broad and democratic.
 Kenyan families, schools, university groups, amateur cyclists, backpackers and middle-income travellers can all participate.
 That matters enormously in building a long-term conservation culture.
 A country whose citizens regularly use and enjoy its forests is far more likely to defend them politically and environmentally.